felixchao/Vicuna-Chemical-Expert/README.md

 </p>

-From the above examples which is the **latest data**, we can see that when the finetuned model is **connected** with the vector database, it will generate the answer better than **without connection**.
+From the above examples which are the **latest data**, we can see that when the finetuned model is **connected** with the vector database, it will generate the answer better than **without connection**.

 ## Demo
+💡 We ask a question about photosynthesis, it can also give the corresponding chemical formula.
 <p align="center">
     <br>
     <img src="./images/demo.gif" width="700"/>
     <br>
 </p>

-We ask a question about photosynthesis, it can also give the corresponding chemical formula.